Étienne Bonnot de Condillac: Biography

 In Paris, Condillac was involved with the circle of Denis Diderot, the philosopher who was co-contributor to the Encyclopédie.
 He developed a friendship with Jean-Jacques Rousseau, which lasted in some measure to the end of his life.
 It likely started when Rousseau was a tutor to two of his brother Jean's sons in Lyon—Jean Bonnot de Mably was then provost of the police and known as Monsieur de Mably.
-Together with his brother Gabriel, who became the well-known political writer known as Abbé de Mably, Condillac introduced Rousseau to an intellectual circle.

 Condillac's relations with unorthodox philosophers did not injure his career.
 He had already published several works when the French court sent him to Parma to educate the orphan duke, then a child of seven years.

 On his return from Italy, Condillac was elected to the Académie française in 1768.
 Contrary to the popular idea that he attended only one meeting, he was a frequent attendee until two years before his death.
 He spent his later years in retirement at Flux, a small property which he had purchased near Beaugency on the river Loire.
 He died there on 2 or 3 August 1780.